GW2Treasures/gw2api/README.md

 `\GW2Treasures\GW2Api\V2\Endpoint\Account\MaterialEndpoint`
 ([source](src/V2/Endpoint/Account/MaterialEndpoint.php))

-The [Material\MaterialEndpoint][MaterialEndpoint] can be used to get the categories used by this endpoint.
+The [MaterialEndpoint][MaterialEndpoint] can be used to get the categories used by this endpoint.
 Implements [🔒AuthenticatedEndpoint][AuthenticatedEndpoint].

 ##### Methods